-They boast a solid nutritional profile.
-They’re rich in protein; as well as an array of minerals, particularly iron.
-Per ½ cup serve, they deliver a significant 7.5 mg of heme-iron (a well-absorbed form of iron!).
+Best yet, they boast a rock-solid nutrition profile.
+They’re rich in protein, as well as minerals, especially iron.
+Per ½ cup serve, they deliver a significant 7.5 mg of heme-iron (a well-absorbed form).
+Pretty brag worthy!

-When buying.
-Keep a lookout for mussels that have tightly closed shells, and that smell fresh and a little briny.
+Green-Lipped Mussels.
+Readily available across seafood counters in NZ supermarkets.
+When buying, look for live mussels with tightly closed shells, that smell fresh but a little briny.
 Otherwise, if they’re a smidge open, give the shell a good tap with your fingernail – it should close.
-Beware of batches with cracked shells – they may be older or have been mishandled.
+Beware of cracked shells as they may be older or have been mishandled.

-How long can you wait before cooking?
+How long can you wait before cooking mussels?
 They’re best if you can cook them close to when you buy them, but they’ll be fine for a few days in the fridge.

 How do you store them in the fridge?
 They must be kept alive – store in the refrigerator, in an open container covered with a very damp cloth to keep moist and protected.
 They need to breathe, so an open container is essential.

-Mussel not opening when cooking?
-Discard.
+Are your mussels not opening when cooking?
+Discard them.
 They may pose food safety risks.

 Place fresh mussels in a sink filled with salty water – salty like the sea!
 This will keep them closed and fresh while you clean them.